RoadieHQ/backstage-plugin-datadog/README.md

 )
 ```

+## Embed a datadog dashboard in Backstage

-## Obtain the dashboard URL and graph tokens from Datadog that you will need for your metadata.
+### Obtain the dashboard URL from Datadog that you will need for your metadata.

 * Login to your Datadog account.

-### To get the dashboard URL.
+### Get the dashboard URL.

 * Navigate to the dashboards list by hovering over dashboards on the page's left-hand side and selecting the dashboard list.